linux4sam/egt/docs/src/started.md

 @endcode

 @note Note the `--recursive` option.
 This option is necessary to initialize any git submodules in the project.
-If you forget to do this, autogen.txt will do it for you.
+If you forget to do this, autogen.sh will do it for you.

 @section started_building Building

-EGT uses the GNU autotools, like autoconf and automake, for building on Linux platforms.
+EGT uses the GNU autotools, like [automake](https://www.gnu.org/software/automake/manual/html_node/index.html), for building on Linux platforms.

-To build for a PC, first install the required dependencies:
+To build for a PC, first install the required dependencies for building EGT:

 @code{.unparsed}
 sudo apt install build-essential automake autoconf libtool pkg-config \
     libdrm-dev libinput-dev libcairo-dev libjpeg-dev libmagic-dev gettext
 @endcode

-Optional, but recommended, dependencies include:
+Optional, but recommended, @ref intro_deps include:

 @code{.unparsed}
 sudo apt install librsvg2-dev liblua5.3-dev libcurl4-openssl-dev \